 \subsection{Empirical comparisons}

-Clearly the Poissonian city does not accurately represent real cities; there will be variation both of geometry and of traffic flow.
-It would be interesting to make empirical comparisons with actual street-map and traffic-flow data, both in terms of network distance statistics compared with the results of Section \ref{sec:connections} and (much more demanding from a data-collection point of view) in terms of flow statistics compared with the results of Section \ref{sec:flow}.
+Clearly, the Poissonian city does not accurately represent real cities; there will be variation both of geometry and of traffic flow.
+It would be interesting to make empirical comparisons with actual street map and traffic flow data, both in terms of network distance statistics compared with the results of Section~\ref{sec:connections} and (much more demanding from a data collection point of view) in terms of flow statistics compared with the results of Section~\ref{sec:flow}.
 One would expect qualitative agreement at best, rather than quantitative, in view of the strong stochastic assumptions implicit in the Poissonian city.
-Note however that the results on the asymptotic statistics of flow at the centre (Theorem \ref{thm:scaling-limit}) reflect variation across a sample of different cities, rather than within a particular city.
+Note, however, that the results on the asymptotic statistics of flow at the center (Theorem~\ref{thm:scaling-limit}) reflect variation across a sample of different cities, rather than within a particular city.